Salimmwatsefu/Backend-Code-challenge/README.md

 This is a Flask app for creating and managing Q&A content stored in an SQLite3 database.
 The app allows users to register, login, post questions, answers the questions, and update/delete questions and answers.

 ## *Requirements*
--Python 3.6 or higher
+-Python 3.6 or higher,

--Flask
+-Flask,

--Werkzeug
+-Werkzeug,

 -SQLite3